Jacreator/alx-low_level_programming/0x02-functions_nested_loops/README.md

-The file 7-print_last_digit.c print the last digit of a number The file 8-24_hours.c prints the minute of 24 hours The file 9-times_table.c print the time table format
+The file 7-print_last_digit.c print the last digit of a number The file 8-24_hours.c prints the minute of 24 hours The file 9-times_table.c print the time table format The file 10-add.c adds the two input giveing to the add function